krakend/krakend-documentation/configuration/flexible-config.md

 The data evaluations or control structures are easily recognized as they are surrounded by `{{` and `}}`.
 Any other text outside these delimiters is unprocessed text copied to the output as it is.

 #### KrakenD-specific functions
-Tp use the partials, templates, and settings as defined in the environment variables, you have the following functions available:
+To use the partials, templates, and settings as defined in the environment variables, you have the following functions available:

 - `{{ marshal .var }}`: Insert a JSON structure taking the content from `.var`
 - `{{ include "file.txt" }}`: Insert the content of the `file.txt` "as is".
 You can use any extension in these files.